 A federal tax credit of 30% is available for tax payers who install a solar PV system on their home.
-The credit is available until 2016.
+The credit is available until the end of 2016.
 This credit is filed for the following year after the system has been put into service.
 This is a dollar for dollar tax credit, not a deduction of taxable income.
-This amounts to a huge potential savings on the cost of a solar system.
+This amounts to a huge potential savings on the cost of a solar system, frequently in the realm of thousands of dollars.
 Please contact your tax advisor to make sure that you can utilize the credit.
 If you cannot utilize all the credit in one year, the remaining balance will carry forward year after year until you have utilized the full credit.
-Everybody’s tax situation is different, so talk with your contact.
+Everybody’s tax situation is different, so talk with your accountant to be sure.
 All the information on this tax credit can be found on IRS form 5695.
 You can find form 5695 by clicking below:

 Portfolio Energy Credits (PEC’s)

 Portfolio Energy Credits or PEC’s are a second form of potential income from a solar system in Nevada.
 These credits are better known as Renewable Energy Certificate (REC’s) outside of the state of Nevada.
 These credits are generated every time power is created (or offset) from a renewable source.
 These credits are issued by the Public Utility Commission of Nevada.
 They will issue one credit for every kWhr of electricity your solar system produces.
 There is an extra multiplier specifically for PV solar systems.
 You will receive a multiplier of 2.4 for Solar PV PEC’s.
 What does this mean in terms of actual value of these PEC’s?
 Every year for the last couple of years, NV Energy has offered to buy PEC’s off of customers here in Nevada.
 They have been offering to buy them at 2.5 cents per PEC.
 That works out to around 6 cents per kWhr that your system produces.